xmacan/plugin_flowview/README.md

 To install the plugin, simply copy the plugin_flowview directory to Cacti's plugins directory and rename it to simply 'flowview'.

-Copy config.php.dist to config.php and set correct db connection.
+Copy config.php.dist to config.php and set the correct db connection.
+The Flowview plugin supports using the Cacti database or a third party database as the Flowview database can becomee very large over time and may have differing scalability requirements.

 Once this is complete, go to Cacti's Plugin Management section, and Install and Enable the plugin.